frederic-perez/AmE-dictionary/data/idioms.md

 __before long__ Soon. _I’ll probably be retiring before long._
 __before you know it__ :two::hammer:
 __beg for (someone or something)__ To plead or ask earnestly for something or someone.
+__beg pardon__ :dart::two: __2__ What did you just say?
+Could you please repeat that? _Beg pardon?
+I couldn’t quite hear you over the sound of traffic._
 __beg the question__ :seven::hammer: _All of this begs the question of Gallego’s own voting record._
 __beg to differ__ :dart::five: To politely disagree with someone else, as in _John told me Max was sure to win, but I beg to differ—I don’t think he has a chance._ This courteous formula for expressing disagreement echoes similar uses of beg in the sense of “ask,” such as I beg your pardon, so used since about 1600.
 __behind (one’s) back__ :smiling_imp: In one’s absence.
 The phrase typically suggests wrongdoing or deceit. _I can’t believe you were gossiping about me behind my back!_
 __behind bars__ :two::hammer:
-__behind closed doors__ :dart::seven: In secret, privately.
+__behind closed doors__ :dart::eight: In secret, privately.
 __behind our backs__ _Behind our backs they called us the Spic and the Mik._
 __behind the curtain__
 __behind the curve__
-__behind the eight ball__ If someone or something is behind the eight ball, they are in trouble or in a difficult situation.
+__behind the eight ball__ :two: If someone or something is behind the eight ball, they are in trouble or in a difficult situation.
 If a child doesn’t get the basics in primary school, they are way behind the eight ball.
+In a difficult or unfavorable situation.
+Ellroy’s characters frequently find themselves “behind the eight ball,” caught in moral compromises or dangerous situations where escape is unlikely.
 __behind the scenes__ :nine: Without being widely known or attracting attention.
 Referring to the private portion of a venue, operation, or production, as opposed to the public part. _Let’s have a round of applause for all the people who worked behind the scenes to give us such a great event!_
 __behind the times__ Old-fashioned.
+__bejesus__ _n_ _slang_ Used euphemistically for intensive effect in idioms such as _scare the bejesus out of (someone)_ for scare (someone) very much.
 __belie__ _v_
 __bell the cat__ To perform a daring act.
 __bellies__ _n_ Pork bellies; pork belly futures.
 (Securities markets.
 Often with the.) _Buy the bellies and sell the beans._